Cross-HEI PhD Supervision Agreement

 2. The consortium is guided by the UK Quality Code for Higher Education, Chapter B11.
 PhD research projects will be embedded within an environment demonstrably capable of providing support for doing and learning & where excellent research, recognised by the relevant subject community, is delivered.

 3. All PhD students must have a supervisory team comprised of at least two supervisors.
-These may be Principal plus Co-Supervisor or Principal plus Assistant or Secondary Supervisor.
+These may be Principal plus Co-Supervisor or Principal plus Assistant, or Secondary Supervisor.
 Irrespective of the weighting of supervision, each doctoral student must have a clear point of contact, identified as the Principal Supervisor (PS).
-The PS must be located in the HEI at which the student is registered (the ‘home HEI’), and from which the student will graduate.
-The PS will normally be a full-time member of academic staff and be on a Research & Teaching contract.
+The PS must be located in the HEI at which the student is registered (the ‘home-HEI’), and from which the student will graduate.
+The PS will normally be a full-time member of academic staff and be on a Research and Teaching contract.
 At least one member of the supervisory team should have experience of successfully supporting doctoral student(s) to completion.
-At least one member of the supervisory team will be currently engaged in research in the relevant discipline(s), although to provide the best possible supervisory experience, the entire supervisory team should ideally be so engaged.
+At least one member of the supervisory team will be currently engaged in research in the relevant discipline(s), although to provide best supervisory experience as possible, the entire supervisory team should ideally be so engaged.

-4. Supervisors for doctoral research students are appointed by the relevant authority within the student’s home HEI.
-Appointment of supervisors should take into account the experience of nominated supervisors, the fit between proposed project & supervisory expertise & resources, supervisors’ completion of training, and overall workload.
+4. Supervisors for doctoral research students are appointed by the relevant authority within the student’s home-HEI.
+Appointment of supervisors should take into account the experience of nominated supervisors, the fit between proposed project and supervisory expertise and resources, supervisors’ completion of training, and overall workload.
 Supervisors will not normally supervise more than six FTE doctoral candidates concurrently.

 Cross-HEI Supervision Agreements

-• Co-supervision: a joint supervisory – 50%/50% - arrangement between two supervisors located in different HEIs within the SGSAH – 33.3% of the annual fee accrues to the non-home HEI.
+- Co-supervision: a joint supervisory – 50%/50% - arrangement between two supervisors located in different HEIs within SGSAH – 60% of the fee is due to the home-HEI, 40% of the annual fee accrues to the non-home HEI.
 The supervisor at the home-HEI is nominated as Principal Supervisor.

-• Secondary supervision: 75%/25% between two supervisors located in different HEIs within the SGSAH; 75% is allocated to the Principal Supervisor; 25% of the annual fee accrues to the non-home-HEI.
+- Second supervision: 75%/25% between two supervisors located in different HEIs within SGSAH; 80% of the fee is due to the home-HEI, 20% of the fee accrues to the non-home HEI.

-6. The fee for co-supervision will be paid directly to the home HEI.
-Both supervisors should complete the Supervisors’ Agreement, which must then be approved by both HEIs before supervision commences.
-Changes in supervision arrangements must be communicated to the SGSAH by the lead HEI, to ensure the appropriate payment of fees.
-Any such changes should be reflected in a revised Supervisors’ Agreement.
-Performance management of supervisors remains the responsibility of his or her employer.
+6. The fee for co-supervision will be paid directly to the home HEI, which will disperse the appropriate percentage of fees to the second and/or third HEI.
+Changes in supervision arrangements must be communicated to SGSAH by the home-HEI.
+Performance management of supervisors remains the responsibility of their employer.

 7. Both doctoral students and supervisors may claim travel expenses from SGSAH for co-supervision meetings.
 Supervisors may submit a maximum of two claims per academic year.
 There is no limit on the amount of expense claims for doctoral students.
-All expense claims should follow our existing policies which can be found at https://www.sgsah.ac.uk/current/travelguidance/
+All expense claims should follow our existing policies which can be found here: SGSAH travel expense guidance.

 Responsibilities of Supervisors